bumbac/BIG-Data-ELK/README.md

 1. Access zeppelin notebook @ http://localhost:8088/
 2. Run all paragraphs
 2. Access Kibana @ http://127.0.0.1:5601/
-3. create index from global
+3. Create index from global
 3. Import dasboard and visuals from "your project path"/kibana/export